ytakefuji/bobo-banana/README.md

 <pre>
 Bobo banana is one of Klontski games.
 The game is composed of 9 pieces(2x2, 1x2, 2x1, 1x1).
-The goal is to slide monkey (2x2) to banana.
+The goal is to move monkey (2x2) to banana by sliding pieces.
 </pre>

 # expand bobo.tar